 This contract also allows the U.S. Military to return containers in many locations throughout the world.
-Since the inception of the initial USTranscom contract, we have delivered or transitioned approximately 188,000 containers and chassis to the U.S. Military, of which approximately 129,000 containers have been returned.
-In addition, approximately 57,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated loss value for each such container.
-The initial USTranscom contract expired on June 23, 2013 and we were awarded a new contract on December 12, 2013.
-The new contract covered a base year starting on December 24, 2013 and was subsequently renewed annually from 2014 to 2017.
-This second USTranscom contract expired on September 30, 2018 and was extended through February 28, 2019.
-Textainer, as one of three vendors, was awarded a new contract on January 28, 2019.
+Since the inception of the USTranscom contract, we have delivered or transitioned approximately 185,000 containers and chassis to the U.S. Military, of which approximately 125,000 containers have been returned.
+In addition, approximately 56,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated loss value for each such container.
+The USTranscom contract expired on June 23, 2013 and we were awarded a new contract on December 12, 2013.
+The new contract covered a base year starting on December 24, 2013, was subsequently renewed annually from 2014 to 2017.
+The USTranscom contract expired on September 30, 2018 and was extended through February 28, 2019.
+Textainer, as one of the vendors, was awarded a new contract on January 28, 2019.
 The new contract covers a base year starting on March 1, 2019, with four option years running through February 29, 2024.
-On March 1, 2021, Textainer exercised the right to supply containers for the third out of five years (or second option year).
+On March 1, 2020, Textainer exercised the right to supply containers for the second out of five option years.